ht0324/ht0324.github.io/_posts/2025-01-27-Deepseekmath.md

 One of the biggest takeaways from this paper is how DeepSeek consistently strips things down to what actually matters.
 The removal of the value model in PPO is a prime example of this.
 Instead of treating it as an unavoidable cost, they found a way to compute advantage **without it**, saving compute while still aligning with the core principle of PPO.

 **Reinforcement Learning Efficiency Can Directly Impact Model Performance**
-A lot of research in RL for LLMs focuses on making models "better," but this paper indirectly makes another point—**efficiency itself is a performance factor**.
+A lot of research in RL for LLMs focuses on making models "better," but this paper indirectly makes another point: **efficiency itself is a performance factor**.
 If you can run 2x or 3x more RL iterations for the same compute budget, you might end up with a better-trained model even if the method itself isn't inherently more powerful.
-This is a perspective that isn't always emphasized but makes a lot of sense in practice.
+This is a perspective that isn't always emphasized but makes sense in practice.

-**GRPO is an Elegant Fix to a Known Problem**
+**GRPO Addresses a Known Problem**
 PPO's requirement for a separate value model has long been a pain point due to its added complexity and compute cost.
 GRPO solves this by leveraging relative ranking instead of absolute value estimation.
-What I like about this approach is that it's not just a random heuristic—it actually aligns **better** with the fundamental idea of PPO while also making it more practical.
-This kind of solution—where something becomes both *simpler* and *better*—is rare and always worth paying attention to.
+What I like about this approach is that it's not a random heuristic; it aligns **better** with the fundamental idea of PPO while also making it more practical.
+This kind of solution, where something becomes both *simpler* and *better*, is rare and worth noting.

-**DeepSeek's Strategy of Leaning into Efficiency is Paying Off**
+**DeepSeek's Efficiency-Focused Strategy and Results**
-The efficiency-first approach DeepSeek is taking is starting to show real results.
-It's easy to get caught up in scaling laws and assume more compute is always better, but DeepSeek is proving that **how** you use that compute is just as important.
-By optimizing RL efficiency, they can squeeze more training out of their limited resources, which in turn compounds into better models.
-This approach is clearly working, as seen later in DeepSeek R1, which made a significant impact.
+The efficiency-first approach DeepSeek is taking is starting to show results.
+It's easy to get caught up in scaling laws and assume more compute is always better, but DeepSeek suggests that **how** you use that compute is important.
+By optimizing RL efficiency, they can squeeze more training out of their limited resources, which in turn can compound into better models.
+This approach appears to be working, as seen later in DeepSeek R1, which had a notable impact.

 ---

 ### Summary & Final Thoughts

-DeepSeekMath is a great example of how efficiency-driven research can lead to meaningful improvements.
+DeepSeekMath is an example of how efficiency-driven research can lead to improvements.
 GRPO streamlines PPO by removing the need for a value model, reducing computational cost while staying true to the original PPO formulation.
-This enables DeepSeek to run more RL iterations, which in turn leads to better-trained models.
+This enables DeepSeek to run more RL iterations, which in turn can lead to better-trained models.

-This paper reinforces the idea that **efficiency isn't just a secondary concern—it's a core factor that directly influences model performance**.
+This paper reinforces the idea that **efficiency is a core factor that directly influences model performance**.
 It also shows how taking a first-principles approach to ML research can lead to both simpler and more effective solutions.
 While DeepSeekMath itself is a step forward in mathematical reasoning, I think the bigger impact of this work is in how it shapes reinforcement learning efficiency going forward.